 A new multi-surface evidence framework for post-quantum TLS observability that combines passive, active, certificate, and registry data to assess endpoint capabilities across TLS 1.2/1.3 scenarios and outperforms prior analyzers in controlled tests and public campaigns.

-Placing SLH-DSA in the TLS server leaf certificate causes orders-of-magnitude higher handshake latency and server compute cost than confining it to upper certificate layers while using ML-DSA at the leaf.
+Experimental matrix shows SLH-DSA in the server leaf certificate produces orders-of-magnitude higher TLS handshake latency and server compute cost than ML-DSA leaf or upper-layer SLH-DSA placements.

 Proposes information-theoretic bootstrapping for seedless QRNGs from two independent sources and hybrid PQC-QKD key combination via universal hash extractors that retain security properties.